openstack-archive/stacktach/README.md

 where, *name* is whatever you want to call your deployment, and *rabbit_<>* are the connectivity details for your rabbit server.
 It should be the same information in your `nova.conf` file that OpenStack is using.
 Note, json has no concept of comments, so using `#`, `//` or `/* */` as a comment won't work.

 You can add as many deployments as you like.

+#### Starting the Worker

-When `./worker/start_workers.py` will process for each deployment defined.
+`./worker/start_workers.py` will spawn a worker.py process for each deployment defined.
+Each worker will consume from a single Rabbit queue.

-That's it.
+#### Configuring Nova to generate Notifications

+`--notification_driver=nova.openstack.common.notifier.rabbit_notifier`
+`--notification_topics=monitor`

+This will tell OpenStack to publish notifications to a Rabbit exchange starting with `monitor.*` ... this may result in `monitor.info`, `monitor.error`, etc.

+You'll need to restart Nova once these changes are made.

+### Next Steps

 Once you have this working well, you should download and install Stacky and play with the command line tool.